Giantpizzahead/personal-website/_posts/2023-04-04-a-comprehensive-health-tracking-guide.md

 ---
-title: A Comprehensive Health Tracking Guide (WIP)
+title: A Comprehensive Health Tracking Guide
 description: How (and whether) to track aspects of your health.
 Make sure to act on the data too!
 image: assets/img/heart.jpeg